-We offer our valued clients more than fifty years of combined expertise when it comes to collecting debts.
+We offer our valued clients more than sixty years of combined expertise when it comes to collecting debts.
 We have the know-how and experience to collect on the debt that our clients are owed.
 We are respectful and responsive to all questions and concerns and we understand that running a business is challenging.
-We can help you if your business is owed money from former or current clients.
+We can help you if your business is owed money from former or current customers.
 Call us today to talk about your claim- we can help!
 Initial consultations are free!

 A file sitting on a lawyer’s desk does not generate money for the client or for the lawyer.